Catalog of articles about sports and healthy lifestyle. Is field hockey an Olympic sport or not?

 Field hockey | altedu.ru

-Field hockey is a team sport game in a ball with sticks, where 2 teams play, each with eleven people.
+Field hockey is a team sport sports game a ball game with sticks, where two teams play, each with eleven people.

-This sport, in which two opposing teams try to throw the ball into a special fence with sticks, is one of the very first sports humanity.
-In ancient times, they existed under different names and in different forms.
-This ball and stick game has existed since 550 BC.
+This sport, in which two opposing teams try to throw a ball into a special fence with the help of sticks, is one of the very first sports competitions humanity.
+In Ancient times they existed under different names and in different forms.
+This game with a ball and a stick existed already in 550 BC.

 And modern field hockey began to develop in England early XIX century.
-The first national association and the first set of game rules were formed in 1886 in England.
+The first national association and the first set of gaming rules were formed in 1886 in England.

-Playing ball with clubs on grass is one of the first ball games.
+Playing ball with sticks on the grass is one of the first ball games.
 This sport is played by men and women too.
-The game involves 2 teams that, when certain rules are followed, try to score the ball into the opponent's goal and, among other things, defend their own goal.
+The game involves 2 teams who, subject to certain rules, try to score the ball into the opponent’s goal and, among other things, defend their own goal.
 The winner is the team that scores the most goals during the game.

 This sport can only be played on level ground.
-An artificial turf area is considered the most convenient.
+An area with artificial turf is considered the most convenient.

-Hockey players play in a T-shirt or T-shirt, shorts, and women in a T-shirt and short skirt.
-Goalkeepers wear shields that reach to the knees, cuffed gloves, chain mail and masks to protect the face.
+Hockey players play in a T-shirt or tank top and shorts, and women in a T-shirt and short skirt.
+Goalkeepers wear knee-length shin guards, gloves with cuffs, chain mail and face masks.

-Field hockey entered the list of the Olympic Games in 1908, then only men's teams played.
+Field hockey was included in the Olympic Games in 1908, when only men's teams played.
 And since 1980, women's teams began to participate.
-The game of field hockey is the only Olympic sport in which Asian athletes have not been compared with anyone for many years.
-Hockey players from India and Pakistan have won gold medals in nine Summer Olympics.
+The game of field hockey is the only Olympic sport in which Asian athletes have been unmatched for many years.
+Hockey players from India and Pakistan won gold medals in nine Summer Olympics.

-In Moscow, field hockey at the Olympics was held in 1980.
-It was then that women's teams took part in the competition for the first time.
-At the Olympics, the USSR team won 80 bronze medals. to major international tournaments, world and European championships, the International Field Hockey Federation started in 1970.
+In Moscow, field hockey was held at the Olympics in 1980.
+It was then that women's teams took part in competitions for the first time.
+At the Olympics, the USSR national team won 80 bronze medals.
+Towards major international tournaments, World and European Championships, the International Field Hockey Federation began in 1970.

 In field hockey, the leading countries are currently countries such as Holland, Argentina, Germany, Australia, China and England, Spain.
-This can be seen in Beijing at the Olympics.
-Including in Russia, artificial grass of a modern level, equipment and equipment began to appear, and the number of victories of the national teams of Russia and Russian clubs in international arenas also increased.
-Under the leadership of Igor Shishkov, the men's youth team of Russia in 2004 won the European Field Hockey and Indoor Hockey Championships.
-Russian clubs aspire to the world elite: the Hockey Club of the Moscow Region is part of 8 the strongest clubs Europe, which is held under the leadership of the European Field Hockey Federation.
+This can be seen in Beijing at the Olympic Games.
+Also in Russia, modern artificial grass, equipment and equipment began to appear, and the number of victories of Russian national teams and Russian clubs in international arenas also increased.
+Under the leadership of Igor Shishkov, the Russian men's youth team won the European Field Hockey and Indoor Hockey Championships in 2004.
+Russian clubs strive to join the world elite: the Moscow Region Hockey Club is part of 8 the strongest clubs Europe, which is held under the leadership of the European Field Hockey Federation.

 Like others team games, field hockey can be recommended as a sport for young people.
 This sport will also be present at the 2013 Universiade.
-Competitions will be held from July 7 to 12 at the Field Hockey Center.
-16 teams will participate, two sets of medals will be awarded.
+The competition will take place from July 7 to 12 at the Field Hockey Center.
+16 teams will participate, and two sets of medals will be awarded.
 I hope our athletes will not let us down.

 623, Zaripova I.R.